Dotdigital: Timeline

 By 2014, the company had grown to a market capitalization of £100m.
 An office was opened in London Bridge.
 Also in 2014, dotmailer was noted as one of the three top mailer services in G2 Crowd’s crowdsourced business software ratings.

 In July 2014 the company employed about 200 people.
 Its clients include BP, ODEON and Santander.

-In early 2019 the company was rebranded again to dotdigital, as it focused on a move towards omnichannel marketing.
-It now employs close to 400 people.
+In early 2019 the company was rebranded again to Dotdigital, as it focused on a move towards cross-channel marketing.
+It now employs over 400 people.